adobe/athena/README.md

 ```

 > 💡 **Note:** If a test is marked as unstable during the pre-flight check, its dependencies will not be installed.

+## Performance Engine

+### Deployment model

+#### 1. Sidecar for k8s

+Injected as a separate pod inside a node via k8s hooks and k8s controller, modifies iptables
+so all inbound and outbound traffic goes through the athena sidecar, for checks and
+traffic proxying athena uses an envoy proxy that it configures for outbound traffic
+proxyig.

+#### 2. Sidecar for docker images

+Via a docker compose configuration - and bash scripting athena acts as a sidecar for
+individual docker images, the approach is the same like for k8s cluster.

+#### 3. Standalone cluster

+Individual athena nodes that generate requests to diferrent endpoints in different patterns
+and scenarios

+### CI/CD model

+#### 1. Git hooks

+Athena can be configured to listen to git hooks and run tests in any folder that contain
+a file called .perf.athena

+#### 2. REST API

+Athena has a simple control plane rest server that can be used to store patterns scenarios
+and tests and also can be used to start stop different tests and collect data about a specific
+test

+#### 3. UI configuration (in progress)

+Athena has also an ui in which a user can configure tests patterns and scenario and Can
+watch ongoing tests and see reports.

+### Capabilities

+#### 1. White box performance testing - only in sidecar deployment model
+  a. redundancy check
+  b. fault tolerance check
+  c. network latency checks
+  d. fault injection capabilities
+  e. validate response data
+  f. prerequisite request preparation

+#### 2. Black box performance testing - in both sidecar and standalone cluster deployment model
+  a. validate calls
+  b. prerequisite request preparation